quantastica/qps-api/README.md

 ```

-### Run problem file
+### Run synthesizer or transpiler job defined in JSON file

-Solve problem provided in internal format used by synthesizer and transpiler.
+Solve problem provided in JSON format used by synthesizer and transpiler.

 **QPS.synth.solve(problem, settings = {}, start_job=True)**